developmentseed/jekyll-hook/readme.md

 - `temp` A directory to store code and site files
 - `public-repo` Whether the repo is public or private (default is public)
 - `scripts`
+    - `[branch-name]` (optional)
+        - `build` The build script to run for a specific branch.
+        - `publish` The publish script to run for a specific branch.
+    - `#default`
-    - `build` A script to run to build the site
+        - `build` The build script to run if no match was found for the branch specified in the webhook.
-    - `publish` A script to run to publish the site
+        - `publish` The publish script to run if match was found for the branch specified in the webhook.
 - `email` Optional.
 Settings for sending email alerts
     - `isActivated` If set to true email will be sent after each trigger
     - `user` Sending email account's user name (e.g. `example@gmail.com`)